We’ve all heard the complaints: Kids spend too much time on screens.

 - Lower academic performance

-- Increased likelihood to abuse drugs and alcohol
+- Increased likelihood of abusing drugs and alcohol

 - Increased likelihood of early sexual encounters